How can I contact HackerBoxes?

 Which box number will a new subscription start with?

-Generally, the first box of a new (or reactivated) subscription will be the most recent, or current, HackerBox.
+Generally, the first box of a new subscription will be the most recent, or current, HackerBox.
 Allocation of the first box to a new subscription is completely automated.
 There is no selection process for surprise subscription boxes.
 No manual intervention is required or possible.
 After the first month of a subscription, the shipped box will be from the bulk batch and will be the same box received by all other established subscribers that month.

 When do one-time (non-subscription) items ship?